 At 1640R the Battleship closed and we accelerated away from the enemy.
 Caught by surprise the battleship and remaining destroyers also accelerated and ran into the torpedo mines with devastating effects.

-We were just inside the Battleships gun range and suffered heavy damage, loosing three more engines and all of the top and port guns.
-We feigned death and when the battleship, severally damaged and reloading, came in range, Lieutenant Freelorn, last trained gun director, fired all guns in a single slavo.
+We were just inside the Battleships gun range and suffered heavy damage, losing three more engines and all of the top and port guns.
+We feigned death and when the battleship, severally damaged and reloading, came in range, Lieutenant Freelorn, last trained gun director, fired all guns in a single salvo.
 Almost destroying our ship from the stress pressures the guns hit the battleship which exploded taking the remaining destroyer screen with it.